llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                              the frame.
 This is an internal detail of how LDS variables are lowered, language front ends should not set this attribute.

+    "amdgpu-gds-size"                        Bytes expected to be allocated at the start of GDS memory at entry.

+    "amdgpu-git-ptr-high"                    The hard-wired high half of the address of the global information table for AMDPAL OS type.
+0xffffffff represents no hard-wired high half, since current hardware only allows a 16 bit value.

+    "amdgpu-32bit-address-high-bits"         Assumed high 32-bits for
+                                             32-bit address spaces which are really truncated 64-bit addresses (i.e., addrspace(6))

+    "amdgpu-color-export"                    Assumed 1 for :ref:`amdgpu_ps <amdgpu_ps>`, and 0 for other calling conventions.

+    "amdgpu-depth-export"                    ..TODO:: Describe.

+    "InitialPSInputAddr"                     ..TODO:: Describe.

+    "amdgpu-wave-priority-threshold"         ..TODO:: Describe.

+    "amdgpu-memory-bound".
+Set internally by backend

+    "amdgpu-wave-limiter"                    Set internally by backend

+    "amdgpu-unroll-threshold"                ..TODO:: Describe.

      ======================================= ==========================================================

 Calling Conventions